-Pressing this button will switch monitor display from the live camera display mode to the VCR Playback mode.
+Pressing this button will switch monitor display from the live camera display mode to the VCR playback mode.
 The LED indicator will light to show that VCR playback is now possible.
 The display will initially be in 3x3 mode and the monitor screen will show the message "VCR Playback".
-To see non-multiplexer images (VCR setup menus for example) or to troubleshoot VCR tracking or other problems, the VCR Bypass function is used.
-See the following description for the VCR Bypass function.
-When the SPX9m is in Zoom mode, this button will cause the image to zoom out to the next lower magnification factor and eventually back to full screen.
+To see non-multiplexer images (VCR setup menus for example) or to troubleshoot VCR tracking or other problems, the "VCR Bypass" function is used.
+See the following page for a description of the "VCR Bypass" function.
+When the DPX9m is in Zoom mode, this button will cause the image to "zoom out" to the next lower magnification factor and eventually back to full screen.